dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 ### 1.1.1 Interval notation

 In the rest of this book, our functions will always have codomain R, and the domain will always be as much of R as possible (unless stated otherwise).
 So we'll often be dealing with subsets of the real line, especially connected intervals such as { x : 2 ≤ x < 5 }.
-It's a bit of a pain to write out the full set notation like this, but it sure beats having to say “all the numbers between 2 and 5, including 2 but not 5.”
+It's a bit of a pain to write out the full set notation like this, but it sure beats having to say "all the numbers between 2 and 5, including 2 but not 5."
 We can do even better using interval notation.

 We'll write [a, b] to mean the set of all numbers between a and b, including a and b themselves.
 So [a, b] means the set of all x such that a ≤ x ≤ b.
 For example, [2, 5] is the set of all real numbers between 2 and 5, including 2 and 5.
 (It's not just the set consisting of 2, 3, 4, and 5: don't forget that there are loads of fractions and irrational numbers between 2 and 5, such as 5/2, √ 7, and π.)
 An interval such as [a, b] is called closed.